bmanczak/MedQA-MultiTurnRobustness/README.md

-# Minimal MedQA Follow-up Runner
+# MedQA Deep Robustness Runner

 This repository keeps the public footprint small while reproducing the behaviour of the full DontTrustMedicalAIs pipeline that matters for follow-up studies: prompt construction, cached generations, answer parsing, and flip-rate evaluation.